-Local authorities must adhere to a considerable amount of legislation that in relation to tree management.
+Local authorities must adhere to a considerable amount of legislation in relation to tree management.
 This includes the following:

-- Town and Country Planning Act (1990), Town and Country Planning (Tree Preservation)(England) Regulations 2012 North Tyneside Council, as the local planning authority, is able to create Tree Preservation Orders (TPO's), in respect of trees or woodland, considered to have a significant impact on the amenity of a local area - In addition to those trees protected by Tree Preservation Order, the act also make special provision for trees in conservation areas - The Forestry Act (1967) requires certain permissions and licenses to be granted where felling of trees is proposed - The Wildlife and Countryside Act (1981), as amended and the Countryside & Rights of Way (CROW) Act 2000, state that it is illegal to intentionally or recklessly damage or destroy the nest of a wild bird, while its nest is in use or being built. - Bats are a European Protected Species and are protected by the Conservation of Habitats and Species Regulations (2017) (as amended) and the Wildlife and Countryside Act 1981 (as amended).
-Causing damage to or destroying roost sites, preventing access to sites and killing bats are all criminal offences which can lead to imprisonment or a fine. - Section 40 of the Natural Environment and Rural Communities (NERC) Act 2006, places a duty on public authorities in England to conserve biodiversity (Biodiversity Duty).
-This requires that every public body must, in exercising its functions, have regard to conserving biodiversity.
-This includes enhancing, restoring or protecting a population or a habitat. - The Hedgerow Regulations (1997) introduced powers allowing important native hedgerows to be protected. - Anti-Social Behaviour Act 2003: Part 8 High Hedges.
-Tall semi evergreen or evergreen hedges can be a nuisance, especially where neighbours can't amicably agree on a suitable height.
-This legislation gives people whose gardens are overshadowed the opportunity to resolve the problem with the help of the local council.
+- Town and Country Planning Act (1990), Town and Country Planning (Tree Preservation)(England) Regulations 2012, North Tyneside Council, as the local planning authority, is able to create Tree Preservation Orders (TPO's), in respect of trees or woodland, considered to have a significant impact on the amenity of a local area - In addition to those trees protected by Tree Preservation Order, the act also make special provision for trees in conservation areas - The Forestry Act (1967) requires certain permissions and licenses to be granted where felling of trees is proposed - The Wildlife and Countryside Act (1981), as amended and the Countryside & Rights of Way (CROW) Act 2000, (it is illegal to intentionally or recklessly damage or destroy the nest of a wild bird, while its nest is in use or being built). - Bats are a European Protected Species and are protected by the Conservation of Habitats and Species Regulations (2017) (as amended) and the Wildlife and Countryside Act 1981 (as amended). - Section 40 of the Natural Environment and Rural Communities (NERC) Act 2006, places a duty on public authorities in England to conserve biodiversity (Biodiversity Duty).
+This requires that every public body must, in exercising its functions, have regard to conserving biodiversity. - The Hedgerow Regulations (1997) introduced powers allowing important native hedgerows to be protected. - Anti-Social Behaviour Act 2003: Part 8 High Hedges.
+This legislation gives people whose gardens are overshadowed the opportunity to resolve the problem. - The Environment Act (2021)

-4.0 OUR POLICIES
+OUR POLICIES